 Teamed up with 2 local NGO’s YUM and SELPI WONGKOMO’s NGO reaching villages in remote hillsides that no one else had reached.
 They carried their lights and water purifiers on the back of many motor bikes that travelled 7 kilometres straight up a mountain, and got them to the most remote villages where there was no light and no electricity.

-Alethea recently travelled with iAID to the spiritual and mystical town of Tzvat in Northern Israel, where they met with the head of Ziv hospital, Dr. Salmon Zarka.
+ZIV HOSPITAL, SYRIA Alethea travelled with iAID to the spiritual and mystical town of Tzvat in Northern Israel, where they met with the head of Ziv hospital, Dr. Salmon Zarka.
 This incredible Arab Druze man was a Colonel in the army who retired for one day before he took over Ziv Medical Centre.
 In recent years, Ziv Hospital has provided humanitarian treatment to over 5,000 Syrian refugees.

 Every night in Syria, men, women and children have been walking in the dark to the border of Israel.
 Near the Golan Heights they are met by Israeli's who take them to a local field hospital to receive basic medical treatment, food and clothes.
 If emergency treatment is needed an ambulance or helicopter takes them to Ziv Medical Centre.